Sponsored Links

 Episode 120: Patrick (1978)

 Patrick is nearly dead and still he kills!
-When Patrick kills his mother and her lover he ends up into a coma.
+When Patrick kills his mother and her lover he ends up in a coma.
 He falls in love with his private nurse and tries to kill everyone in his path using psychokinesis to be with her.

 Episode 119: The Fury (1978)